ZhiRongDev/HiCPEP/code_for_paper/benchmark/README.md

 # Benchmark the time and RAM requirement

+* `1_calc_matrix_size.py` is for calculating the matrix size of GM12878 chromosome 2 and GM06690 chromosome 2 mentioned in thesis page 31, which is not calcuated from GNU time tool
+* `2_sum_zero_percent.py` is for calculating the sparsity of matrices mentioned in thesis page 40.

+---

 > We manually tested the Python script and record the Elapsed (wall clock) time, Maximum resident set size and similar_rate.

 For benchmarking the time and RAM requirement of the hicpep PC1-pattern estimation start from dense Pearson matrix without random sampling techniques at 1Mb 100Kb or 25Kb resolution, use the following command (The only different in these scripts is the parameter setting):